webhooksite/docs/docs/custom-actions.markdown

 <center><iframe width="100%" height="315" src="https://www.youtube.com/embed/PDNSHyhMWcQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>

-Currently, repetition is only supported by the Extract JSONPath and Extract Regex action types.
+Repetition is supported by the Extract JSONPath, Extract Regex and Split Text action types.

-Currently, the maximum amount of items that are supported is **100** to prevent abuse.
-This limit may be raised in the future.
-Items above that are ignored.
+The maximum amount of items that are supported is **100** to prevent abuse.

-The repeating action should be ordered *before* the actions that are to be repeated.
-The actions that are repeated will run for each item that is extracted, using the same variable name.
+The repeating action must be ordered *before* the actions that are to be repeated.

 ## Queued Actions